 It’s exciting to head out the door to a new job, but before you leave your old employer, make sure you have a plan to bring your hard-earned retirement savings along.
 Here are some options for cashing, keeping or transferring your 401(k) so you can make the most of your savings.

 Cut and run

-“The first thing I typically hear is, ‘What happens if I cash out?’” says Victor Rivera, assistant vice president and retirement specialist at SunTrust’s Rollover Solution Center in Orlando, Florida.
+“The first thing I typically hear is, ‘What happens if I cash out?’” says Victor Rivera, Financial Advisor at SunTrust Investment Services, Inc. Client Advisory Center.

 Though tempting, cashing out will be wasteful, Rivera says.
 “You’re looking at a minimum of 20 percent withheld initially, as well as a small distribution fee, and other potential taxes and penalties.”
 Up to 40 percent of the 401(k) value could go up in smoke.